 In the UK, GP surgeries provide the hepatitis A, typhoid and combined diptheria, tetanus and polio vaccines free of charge if you do not have them already.
 Polio and meningitis vaccines are also sometimes offered at a significant discount.

 Private travel clinics are often a good idea too if you need to be seen quickly, but they aren’t always the cheapest option and depending on where you live they aren’t always the closest option either.

 In the UK Masta have a variety of travel clinics run by specialist travel nurses in many pharmacies and some major STA travel stores as well.
 The London Travel Clinic is handy only if you live in the capital or are prepared to travel.
 The NHS has a travel clinic in the Hospital for Tropical Diseases in London and the Liverpool School of Tropical Medicine has the Well Travelled Clinics in Liverpool and Chester.
 High street pharmacies such as Boots and Superdrug also have travel clinics available in limited locations.

 Yellow fever vaccinations can only be given out at accredited yellow fever vaccination centres.

-What things do you need to consider?
+What things do you need to consider as a patient?

-You need to plan well ahead when you are getting your vaccines.
+First and foremost you need to plan well ahead when you are getting your vaccines.
 Some vaccines such as rabies need multiple visits, and others have to be timed so that they are given a certain length of time apart or be allowed time to work effectively before you travel.
 This is why you need to visit your GP or travel clinic at least 2 months before you travel depending on how many vaccinations you need.

 It is also important to note that whilst vaccinations are amongst the best protection you can get they are not 100% either, and it is still essential that you take reasonable precautions and preventative measures to stop you becoming ill or contracting a disease from food, water, insects and other animals.